newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 Think of it like this: if you had a really cool science class when you were a kid, you probably had a macaroni bridge-building challenge.
 Every student in your class designed and built a model of a bridge within a strict framework of rules.
 At the end of the contest, a heavy weight was placed on each model to test its structural integrity.
 Some bridges were beautiful, but collapsed immediately under the weight.
 Others were utter abominations but could bear the weight of a sack of bowling balls.

-Author and entrepreneur [Margaret Heffernan](http://www.mheffernan.com/index2.php) identifies that

->we have an education system that encourages people to think of themselves as soloists – their success actually requires someone else’s failure.

 Now imagine the same challenge, but in a way that each bridge is only started by one student.
 It then goes through a rotation, allowing each student to add small parts and make small improvements based on their aptitudes.
 In the end, you have a much higher success rate, and kids have worked together to make great things.

 ## What all teams can learn from kids building macaroni bridges